ApiniLabs/PAC-ID/recommendation-for-identifier-structure.md

 The category of the item the `PAC-ID` is referring to, SHALL [^1] be the first category..

-[^1]: Conditional on the `identifier` being structured according to this recommendation.
+[^1]: Altough is not mandatory to follow the recommenation on this page, this rule MUST be applied **if** the identifier is structured according to the recommendations on this page.